naveenkashyapdv/EC2-apache-server/README.md

-This is Apache server cookbook spining up in EC2 instance.
+This is chef cookbook spining up Apache server in EC2 instance.
 Provider: EC2